 For example, GoDaddy will throw in their website builder, GoCentral, so you can build your own site.
 They will also connect you with over 125 applications to instantly add to your new hosting account.

-However, they’ll also take the next step and connect you with web design professionals.
+They’ll also take a step further and connect you with web design professionals.

 That way, you don’t have to lift a finger.
 You can just add some of these products to your cart, request a call from an expert, and let them take care of everything so you can get back to what you do best.